 So, an intranet is basically just a a private website for your company, school, business, or other network.
-An extranet is nearly the same thing, except that some of it is accessible to the public, like to your customers or clients.
+An extranet is nearly the same thing, except that some of it is accessible to a section of the public, such as customers or clients.

 When Might You Need an Extranet or Intranet?

-In 2018, password-protected company sites can seem a little... retro.
-Who needs an intranet when you have Slack, right?
+These days, password-protected company sites may seem a little... retro.
+Especially when there are other collaborative solutions such as Slack.
 But somewhere down the road, you’ll probably run into a point where you’ll find that an intranet or extranet site is essential to your business.
 Here are a few use cases:

-- To build professional development resources for your company, like presentations, training materials, courses, and other materials.
+- To build professional development resources for your company, such as presentations, training materials, courses, and other materials.